Cabot Square

 On the east side of the square is Cabot Place, a large shopping centre designed by Pelli Clarke Pelli with Adamson Associates as executive architect.
 The square is also home to several restaurants, including First Edition, Sri Nam, and Corney and Barrow.

 Cabot Hall

 Cabot Hall, on the east side of the square was a large banqueting and performance hall which opened in 1991 and is the venue for regular concerts and events.
 In 2006 Canary Wharf Group announced that Cabot Hall would close at the end of 2006 to be converted into additional retail and restaurants, and in 2011 the restaurant space was filled by Scottish restaurant Boisdale.

 Cabot Square and Cabot Hall are named after Italian explorer John Cabot.

+In popular culture

+The square features in the 2026 film Masters of the Universe alongside other Canary Wharf landmarks.